 There are three main methods:

-2. the Sharma-Martinotta method - making prosecco.
+- the Sharma-Martinotta method is the production of prosecco.
 In this case, secondary fermentation takes place in the tank.

 We will highlight some popular sparkling wines that are worth paying attention to.